dccooper/fedmobile/01-Conceive/02_Customer_discovery.md

 - How often will the information need to be updated?
   - Who will do that?
   - How long will it take?
-- Apps work best for the following uses
+- Is there already an app that you can point to that is like what you want?
+  - If so, what makes your app different?

+- According to the book *Mobile First* by Luke Wrobelewski, apps work for these general uses:
   - **Lookup/Find:** I need an answer to something now—frequently related to my current location in the world
   - **Explore/Play:** I have some time to kill and just want a few idle time distractions
   - **Check In/Status:** Something important to me keeps changing or updating and I want to stay on top of it.
   - **Edit/Create:** I need to get something done now that can’t wait.
 - Does your idea align to one of the above uses?
-- Is there already an app that you can point to that is like what you want?
-  - If so, what makes your app different?